Viteac/Vimart-Bulk-Files-Mover/README.md

 - Choose extension of files to move

 # Tested
-Testend on Linux and Windows.
+Tested on Linux and Windows.